yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

       condition: succeededOrFailed()
     ```

-12. Click the **Save and run** button to save our new pipeline and also kick off the first build.
+12. Choose the **Save and run** button to save our new pipeline and also kick off the first build.

     ![A screen that shows the contents of azure-pipelines.yml.
 The Save and run button is highlighted.](images/stepbystep/media/image73.png "azure-pipelines.yml")

 13. The new azure-pipelines.yml file will automatically be added to the root of your TailspinToys repository.
 This is done through a git commit that Azure DevOps facilitates.
 You are then asked to enter a commit description.
 By default, it will be populated for you.
-Once again, click the **Save and run** button at the bottom of the screen.
+Once again, select the **Save and run** button at the bottom of the screen.

     ![A screen that shows the commit of azure-pipelines.yml.
 The Save and run button is highlighted.](images/stepbystep/media/image74.png "Save and run")